TsangLab/Proxiris/README.md

 This version is focused on closed workgroups, so security is all-or-nothing once logged in.

-The overall system focuses on a component oriented design, so much of the code developed in the project is located in other npm modules, this repository is focused on elements specific to TsangLab.
+The overall system focuses on a component oriented design, so much of the code developed in the project is located in other npm modules.
+In particular, see the http://www.github.com/Vid/SenseBase project.
+This repository will include code directly focused on TsangLab elements.